Community Update - AQTA Timeline & Clarification

 β Claim: "Unauthorized funds were used."

-This is clearly written in the meeting minutes.
+is clearly written in the meeting minutes.
+Proof can be

 β Claim: "No 1099, no employment documents, no compliance."

-All hiring in AQTA was conducted in accordance with **U.S. employment law** β
+hiring in AQTA was conducted in accordance with **U.S.

-The facts, documents, and timeline speak for themselves.
+division.
+The facts, documents, and timeline speak for

 |